brandonkal/deno-lib/README.md

 ## Contributions Welcome

-Contributions for focused utilities are welcome.
+Contributions or requests for focused utilities are encouraged.

 ## License

-© 2020 Brandon Kalinowski.
+© 2020 Brandon Kalinowski (@brandonkal).
+All rights reserved.

 Not all files are released under a permissive open source license (though many are).
+In particular, the modules in the `kite` directory do not carry an open-source license.

 See individual file headers for license information.
+Files without headers are © Brandon Kalinowski (@brandonkal).
+All rights reserved.

+If a file contains no specified license, no license has been provided.

+### Why

+It's simple really.
+Each module in this repository could have been released in its own repository.
+In the npm world, that would mean a seperate _package_.
+Each of those would contain their own license.
+With Deno, files are modules.
+The file is the distributed content.
+There is no "minification" step.
+Therefore, it is smarter to specify license information inside the files.
+It would be silly to provide a blanket license over the entire repository contents as that would require that a single license would apply to _all files_.

+This approach also makes automation of license compliance simpler.
+The rules above are simple.
+You can use `doc-gen.ts` or another JSDoc parser to scan the file's structured header block for all your imports.